securerouting/EOM/docs_src/examples-gui.rst

 |unknown| : No ROA matching the give prefix was found

 The Network, NextHop, Origin, and Path fields correspond to the equivalent fields in the RIB entry.
+The field labeled 'B' indicates if the path refers to a best path in the routing table.

 The M, L and W fields map to the metric, local-pref and Weight fields of the RIB entry respectively.